Django PostgreSQL Database Connection Pooling with PgBouncer

 postgres_data: # (12)!

-1. The web service is the Django Application.
+webservice is the Django Application. - The

-3. This will mount the current directory to the /app directory inside the container.
+buildcontext is the current directory where theDockerfileis located. - This will mount the current directory to the

-10. The volumes will mount the postgres_data volume to the /var/lib/postgresql/data/ directory inside the container.
-This will ensure that the database data is persisted between container restarts.
+volumeswill mount thepostgres_datavolume to the/var/lib/postgresql/data/directory inside the container.
+This will ensure that the database data is persisted between container restarts. - This will check if the database is ready to accept connections.

-12. This will create a volume called postgres_data that will be used to persist the database data.
+postgres_datathat will be used to persist the database data.

 We also need to create a .env file at the root of the project (try-dj-pgbouncer/) that will contain the environment variables for the docker-compose configuration.